-The GHG emission gap in Figure 12 highlights the importance of implementing a municipal aggregation program (also known as community choice aggregation or CCA) through action E.1: Acquire Clean Electricity Sources for the County.
-In the low action implementation scenario, it is assumed that a CCA is only enacted in Dominion territory, while in the high action implementation scenario, a CCA is enacted for both Dominion and NOVEC territory.
-The CCA action alone could generate 800,000-1,600,000 MTCO2e in emissions reductions for the county by 2030, which represents 23-46% of the reductions needed to meet the 2030 goal.
-Without a CCA, the other clean energy actions may only generate 2-12% of the reductions needed to meet the 2030 target, which means the emissions gap to meet the 2030 goal would be widened from 500,000-1,400,000 MTCO2e to 1,700,000-2,400,000 MTCO2e.
-Figure 13 illustrates potential action implementation emissions levels if a CCA program is not implemented.
+The GHG emission gap highlights the importance of implementing a municipal aggregation program (also known as community choice aggregation or CCA) through action E.1: Acquire Clean Electricity Sources for the County.
+This action alone could generate 2,000,000-2,400,000 MTCO2e in emissions reductions for the county by 2030, which represents 58-68% of the reductions needed to meet the 2030 goal.
+Without a CCA, the other renewable energy actions and Virginia's Renewable Portfolio Standard (RPS) may only generate 21-39% of the reductions needed to meet the 2030 target, which means the emissions gap to meet the 2030 goal would be widened from 330,000-1,500,000 MTCO2e to 1,400,000-2,400,000 MTCO2e.
+Error!
+Reference source not found. illustrates potential action implementation emissions levels if a CCA program is not implemented.
+[NOTE: This section will be revised with the new understanding of potential exclusion of NOVEC from the CCA]

 Figure 13.
-GHG Reduction Potential and Remaining Emissions without Government Aggregation Program
+GHG Reduction Potential and Remaining Emissions with Government Aggregation Program

-Even with the successful implementation of a CCA program, there will still most likely be additional measures needed to meet the GHG reduction goal, as shown in Figure 12.
+With the successful implementation of a CCA program, there will still most likely be additional measures needed to meet the GHG reduction goal.
 This gap could be met through three different but complementary strategies:

-- Gaining more County government control over actions that impact our GHG emissions through advocating for ourselves at the state and national level (see discussion in Opportunities for External Advocacy and Action) - 2.
+- Gaining more County control over actions that impact our GHG emissions through advocating for ourselves at the state and national level (see discussion in Error!
+Reference source not found.) - 2.
 Considering the positive effects that forests and trees have on reducing GHG emissions, and/or - 3.
 Purchasing qualified carbon offsets